vladen/aerobus/doc/readme.md

 - [value] <code>Boolean</code> - When thruthy or omitted, the channel enables; otherwise disables.

 <a name="Channel+forward"></a>
-### `channel.forward([forwarders])` ⇒ <code>[Channel](#Channel)</code>
+### `channel.forward([parameters])` ⇒ <code>[Channel](#Channel)</code>
-Make this channel forward published messages to specified channels.
-Forwarded message will not be published to this channel unless any of forwarders resolves false/null/undefinedor name of this channel.
+Adds provided forwarders to this channel.
+Forwarded message is not published to this channelunless any of forwarders resolves false/null/undefined valueor explicit name of this channel.
+To eliminate infinite forwarding, channel will not forward any publicationwhich already have traversed this channel.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.
 **Throws**:

-- If channel name provided or resolved nor false/null/undefined/string, or an array of values of these types.
+- If any forwarder has value other than false/function/null/string/undefined.

 **Params**
-- [forwarders] <code>function</code> | <code>String</code> - The function resolving destination channel name or array of names.
+- [parameters] <code>function</code> | <code>String</code> - The function resolving destination channel name or array of names.
 And/or string name of channel to forward publications to.

 <a name="Channel+publish"></a>
 ### `channel.publish([data], [callback])` ⇒ <code>[Channel](#Channel)</code>
 Publishes message to this channel.
-Propagates publication to ancestor channels then notifies own subscribers using try block.
-Any error thrown by a subscriber will be forwarded to the @bus.error callback.
+Bubbles publication to ancestor channels,then notifies own subscribers within try block.
+Any error thrown by a subscriber will be forwarded to the #bus.error callback.
 Subsequent subscribers will still be notified even if preceeding subscriber throws.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.